 I fell into this trap early in my career.
 My desire to prove myself caused me to rush and dominate decisions, undermining the authority I sought to build.
 Fortunately, I received some telling and pointed feedback from my colleagues that has stuck with me to this day.

-Here’s what I learned from my experience:
+Here are four things I learned from my experience: